 VALLENTINE, Philip.
 1089.
 Serjeant KEH.
 Transferred as Serjeant, 1st then 10th Battalion, Royal West Kent Regiment G/20164.
 Surname spelt Vallending on another list.
 Address given as Johannesburg, South Africa.
 Entitled to British War and Victory Medals.

 VARDON, Evelyn Francis Claude.
 Private.
 Entered France 9/08/1915.
 Commissioned as a Second Lieutenant, 5th Battalion, Royal Dublin Fusiliers 16/09/1915.
 KIA 10/05/1916.
-Buried in Noeux-Les-Mines Communal Cemetery , Pas de Calais, France.
+Buried in Noeux-Les-Mines Communal Cemetery, Pas de Calais, France.
 Entitled to 1914/15 Star trio.

 VENTER, Gert Henry.
 2094.
 Private KEH.
 Enlisted 11/01/1918 and discharged 5/04/1918.
 Awarded Silver War Badge 242373 and did not serve overseas.
 Born in 1896.
 No service medal entitlement.

 VEREKER, John Medlicott.
-Major in the King's Colonials 1902 with commission date published in Hart's List of 26/03/1902.
+Major, King's Colonials.
+Commission date published in Hart's List as 26/03/1902.
 Commanded 'D' Squadron (British African) in 1903 (Photograph see Figure 4).
 Resigned June 1906.

 VICK, Frank.
 521. Private KEH.
 Discharged 1/03/1919.
 Entitled to British War and Victory Medals.

 VICKERS, Rupert A. 1350.
 Acting Serjeant KEH.
 'C' Squadron.
 Enlisted 2/02/1915 and entered France 6/07/1915.
 Promoted to Lance Corporal 1/08/1917, Corporal 25/12/1917 and Acting Serjeant 27/05/1918.
 Awarded Military Medal for gallantry at Passchendaele as Lance Corporal.
-Commissioned as a Second Lieutenant Royal Flying Corps 15/02/1919.
+Commissioned as a Second Lieutenant, Royal Flying Corps 15/02/1919.
 Discharged 14/03/1919.
 Born in Uralla, New South Wales, Australia on 16/10/1894 and died 18/05/1976 in Tamworth, New South Wales.
 Noted in 'Under Friendly Flags' by Lieutenant Colonel Neil C. Smith AM as having served with KEH.
 Entitled to British War and Victory Medals.

 VINCENT, Edward.
 1623.
 Private KEH.
 Discharged 4/03/1919.
 Entitled to British War and Victory Medals.